Q: What to do if the police are looking for you: With Reasonable Doubt

 - You will only be able to grow four plants at any given residence

-If you have been arrested and charged with any charges in relation to marijuana, or any other drugs under the Controlled Drugs and Substances Act, Lockyer Campbell Posner can help you to avoid a criminal conviction.
+If you have been arrested and charged with any charges in relation to marijuana, or any other drugs under the Controlled Drugs and Substances Act, Lockyer Posner Craig can help you to avoid a criminal conviction.

 jail time, cannabis, how many years in jail, drug possession, health, grow up, license, legal, dispensary Toronto